tongzhou-j/PictureSelector/README.md

 # PictureSelector 3.0
    A PictureSelector for Android platform, which supports obtaining pictures, videos, audio & photos from photo albums, cutting (single picture or multi picture cutting), compression, theme custom configuration and other functions, and supports dynamic access & an open source picture selection framework suitable for Android 5.0 + system.<br>

+   **📝 This project is translated and modified from [LuckSiege/PictureSelector](https://github.com/LuckSiege/PictureSelector), with all Java code converted to Kotlin for better performance and modern Android development.**<br>

    **✨ Now fully migrated to Kotlin!** All modules (compress, camerax, ucrop, ijkplayer) have been converted to Kotlin for better performance and modern Android development.<br>

    [简体中文🇨🇳](README_CN.md)